-Retirement (Concluded)

-Early retirement benefit

-(Concluded)
+Early retirement benefit Age/service requirements Age 55 and either six full years of service or service during all or part of four regular legislative sessions.
 Amount Normal retirement benefit based on service and Average Salary at retirement date and actuarially reduced for each month the member is under age 62 assuming augmentation to age 62 at 3.00% per year.
 Form of payment Paid as a 50% joint and survivor annuity to member, spouse and dependent children.
 Annuitants may elect 100% joint and survivor bounce back annuity, life annuity, or a term certain and life annuity on an actuarially equivalent basis.

-Benefit increases Through December 31, 2018: 2.0%
+Benefit increases 1.50% per year.

-January 1, 2019 - December 31, 2023: 1.0%

-January 1, 2024 and after: 1.5%

-For retirements on or after January 1, 2024, the first benefit increase is delayed until the retiree reaches Normal Retirement Age (not applicable to disability benefit recipients, or survivors).

 A benefit recipient who has been receiving a benefit for at least 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a full increase.
 Members receiving benefits for at least one month but less than 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a pro rata increase.

-DisabilityNo additional benefits provided beyond standard plan.
+An additional one-time, non-compounding benefit increase of 1.00%, payable for calendar year 2024 in a lump sum by March 31, 2024, to benefit recipients who have been receiving a benefit for at least 12 full months as of June 30, 2023.
+Disability No additional benefits provided beyond standard plan.
 Treated as retirement or termination, depending on age and service at termination.

-Death

-Surviving spouse benefit

-Age/Service requirement

-Death while active, or after termination if service requirements for a normal retirement benefit is met but payments have not begun.
+Death Surviving spouse benefit Age/Service requirement Death while active, or after termination if service requirements for a normal retirement benefit is met but payments have not begun.
 Amount Survivor payments of 50% of the retirement benefit of the member assuming the member had attained normal retirement age and had a minimum of eight years of service.
 Benefit is paid for life.
 A former member's benefit is augmented as a Deferred Annuity to date of death before determining the portion payable to the spouse.
 If the legislator was at least age 60 at death, the surviving spouse may elect an optional joint and survivor annuity.
 If a deferred benefit was not eligible to be in pay status before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.

-Benefit increases Same as for retirement, except benefit increases are paid prior to Normal